thomassie/thomassie.github.io/CV.md

 comparis.ch is well known in Switzerland (at least 90% of people are aware of this platform and millions make use of it) and, hence, it is interesting and fun to see analysis performed in the newsroom being discussed by media and the public.

 ## 2020 – 2021: Further education
 In 2020 I decided to dig deeper into the topics of **[full-stack development](https://learning.constructor.org/de/full-stack)** (front-end + back-end) and **[data science](https://learning.constructor.org/de/data-science)**.
 I decided to go with two bootcamps with [Constructor Learning](https://learning.constructor.org/de) (back than called Propulsion Acedemy).
-Although being tough from a time effort perspective, I enjoyed the time as the instructors are competent and very nice, and the topics covered allowed for very good overview.
+Although being tough from a time effort perspective, I enjoyed the time as the instructors are competent and very nice, and the topics covered allowed for a very good overview.

 ## 2018 – 2020: P*w*C